MaranathaTech/Mailcow-Clean-Backups-and-FTP-Transfer/README.md

 # Mailcow-Clean-Backups-and-FTP-Transfer
 Script that cleans a Mailcow server's backup folder of old, space consuming backups and transfers them to the FTP server of your choosing.
+The script is set up to keep 7 days worth of backups on your FTP server and keep your Mailcow server clean of large backup files.

 ## Getting Started

 First, you will need to use the built-in mailcow backup script to generate your compressed database files.

-Mailcow Backup Generation Command:
 ```bash
 MAILCOW_BACKUP_LOCATION=/opt/backup /opt/mailcow-dockerized/helper-scripts/backup_and_restore.sh backup all
 ```
-Set this command to run as a cron task daily.
+You will need to set this command to run as a cron task on a daily basis.